jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/roles.md

 ### Admin

-The admin is the one who has all the privileges on the ASM, except for the possibility to change treatments.
+The admin is the one who has all the privileges on the ARM, except for the possibility to change treatments.